Note: Parts of this feature are only available in SharpCloud v9.3.0611 and after.

 By default, each new form you create will list Name, Description and Category properties for inclusion on your form.
 It will also include the Publish property, which you can set to true or false.

-Whilst you cannot remove these properties from the form, you can specify whether and how they are displayed to the user.
-By selecting “Hidden”, this means that the property will not appear on the form.
-This allows you to predetermine some of the properties if you wish, for example, select the category you wish the items generated from the form to go in to, and then hide the property so no one can change what category their items are assigned to.
+Whilst you cannot remove the default properties (Name, Description, Category, Published) from the form, you can specify whether and how they are displayed to the user.
+Checking the “Hidden” box next to a field means that the property will not appear on the form.
+This allows you to predetermine the value for some properties if you wish.
+For example, you might select the category you wish the items generated from the form to go into, and then set this field to Hidden so no one can change what category their submitted items are assigned to.

 You can also choose what properties are Required to be completed, excluding Name and Category as these properties must be included when generating an item.
-Additionally, the Category property must have a default value selected from the list of existing categories, as default it will be the first category in the list.
+Additionally, the Category property must have a default value selected from the list of existing categories.

 Default Values can be given to any other property you include in the form.
 For example, in the Description field you could prompt the user by entering a default value of “Keep it short and to the point” or “(In 5 words or less)”.